IlyaSemenov/node-data-cleaner/README.md

 ## Contributing

-PRs and general feedback is welcome.
+PRs and general feedback are welcome.